comorment/gwas/docs/others.md

      with your own data : Lets work on with your own data placed on  /your/local/path.
 We need to assign this path to container with an arbitrary path,  lets say  /fld

         ```
-     singularity exec  --bind   your/local/path:/fld path/of/the/container/imagename.sif    bolt \
+     singularity exec --no-home  --bind   your/local/path:/fld path/of/the/container/imagename.sif    bolt \
     --bfile=/fld/EUR_subset \
     --phenoFile=/fld/EUR_subset.pheno2.covars \
     --exclude=/fld/EUR_subset.exclude2 \